 At Munna’s pre-wedding party, Aunty shares a story where she almost left Uncle because of all his belittling attitude but called off the idea when she realized that she has nowhere to go.
 Isn’t this the very reason that keeps several women stuck in hopeless marriages from living a life of their own?
 They are left with no option but to suffer through the marriage and accept it as their fate.

 6. The creepy bank manager

-The horrifying scenes were the bank manager tries to sexually assault Sandeep is a reflection of the real world creepiness that exists in our society.
+The horrifying scenes where the bank manager tries to sexually assault Sandeep is a reflection of the real-world creepiness that exists in our society.
 She wasn’t an inspiring entrepreneur to him, just a piece of flesh and blood that he wanted to devour.

 7. The kitchen dilemma

 Sandeep has zero skills in cooking but it is she who is expected to cook for everybody, just because her gender has been traditionally accustomed to it.
 When Pinky cooks in order to help her, he advises her to tell everyone that she is the one who has cooked the food, as is expected.

 8. Uncle undermines Sandeep

 In spite of Sandeep doing all the job of getting uncle back his money, she is hardly acknowledged for her skills.
 Uncle appreciates her ‘husband’ Pinky for ‘guiding’ her right.